Ross has 28 against former team, Magic beat Raptors 113-98

 TIP-INS

-Magic: G Isaiah Briscoe (NBA concussion protocol) was inactive.
+Magic: Ross had nine rebounds, matching his season high. ...
+G Isaiah Briscoe (NBA concussion protocol) was inactive.
 Briscoe matched his career high with 10 points against Chicago on Friday. ...
 Orlando handed Toronto its biggest defeat of the season on Dec.
-28, a 116-87 home victory.
+28, a 117-87 home victory.

 Raptors: Gasol made his first start for Toronto, replacing Ibaka. ...
 Anunoby started in place of Leonard. ...
-G Jodie Meeks scored 10 points in his Raptors debut. ...
+Meeks scored 10 points in his Raptors debut. ...
 Toronto is 7-1 in February.

 UP NEXT